“Välkommen ombord” as we say in Sweden.

 Hello, my name is William – but for all intents and purposes I go by my screen name “The Flying Swede” Shhhh.
 Don’t tell anyone, it’s our little secret OK? 😉 … So where to start?

-I am currently a student who will be begin studying for a B.Sc in Development Studies this autumn at Lund University in southern Sweden. 🎓 Despite what the the ‘The Flying Swede’ moniker suggests, I actually grew up in the Washington D.C. metro area USA!
+I am currently a university student studying a B.Sc in Economic Development at Lund University in southern Sweden. 🎓 Despite what the ‘The Flying Swede’ moniker suggests, I actually grew up in the Washington D.C. metro area in the US!
 Recently, I’ve been living in Yokohama, Japan ⛩ for work, study, and for the sheer experience! 😯 Quite the contrast & I’m loving life from so many different perspectives!!

 The reason for my love of flying is hugely owed to my parents exposing me to travel at a young age. ✈ I would often “commute” between the US and Sweden for my summer & winter holiday as a child & I quickly became

-accustomed addicted to sitting in the window seat.💺 Unlike most of my classmates, I was already a huge fan of airlines, airplanes, and the destinations they visited, with a discerning attitude towards travel.
-In a time before on demand entertainment, I would just stare out the window admiring the wings gracefully flying through the clouds.
+accustomed addicted to sitting in the window seat.💺 Unlike most of my classmates, I was already a huge fan of airlines, airplanes, and the destinations they visited, with a discerning attitude toward travel.
+In a time before on-demand entertainment, I would just stare out the window admiring the wings gracefully flying through the clouds.
 When I wasn’t in the air, my hobbies ‘on the ground‘ were also vastly different… 😄

 “Hey man, wanna play some football?”
 “No, I’m going flying today!”🛩 At age 9, I started taking flying lessons.
 I currently have about 40 hours logged as PIC (Pilot in Command) with small Cessna and Diamond aircraft.
 At age 14, I founded my own DJ/Entertainment business ‘Scandia DJs’. 😎 🏻🏻🏻 I worked late on the weekends & kept the beats flowing while on weekdays I attended school.
 Outside of school hours, I spent approximately 15 years training in various styles of dance including ballet, ballroom, freestyle, and more.
 I love music & dancing so I made a great gig out of it!!
 Why not, right?